-Explosion near Foreign Ministry in Kabul causes casualties
+Official: Explosion near Foreign Ministry in Kabul kills 5

 The mid-afternoon explosion was followed by peals of sirens.
 Taliban security forces prevented journalists from getting close to the site, threatening them with guns and telling them to leave.

-Kabul police chief spokesman Khalid Zadran said security teams have been deployed to the site and that details would be shared later.
-Taliban government officials did not immediately respond to requests for comment.
+Kabul police chief spokesman Khalid Zadran said security teams have been deployed to the site.
+Later he said that as the result of the explosion, “five of our civilians were killed and a number of others were wounded.”

+Zadran offered no other details on the source of the blast or say how many people were wounded.
+Taliban government officials did not respond to requests seeking additional comment.

 Checkpoints line the fortified route to the ministry, which is on one of the roads leading to the presidential palace.
 Guards stop and search vehicles and people along the way.